holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 <!-- FIXME: fill in details -->

-The old bootstrap and signalling server have been combined into one binary called `kitsune2-bootstrap-srv`, which is provided in the Holonix dev environment for any new scaffolded hApps.
+The old bootstrap and signal server have been combined into one binary called `kitsune2-bootstrap-srv`, which is provided in the Holonix dev environment for any new scaffolded hApps.
 To update an existing hApp, [edit its `flake.nix` file to include the binary](#add-bootstrap-srv-to-flake) and optionally [update its `package.json` file to use it](#update-package-json-to-use-k2) if you use the Tauri-based launcher.
 Locally running hApp instances using `hc-spin` and `hc-launch` will now use the new binary.

 ### `disableCloneCell`, `enableCloneCell`, and `deleteCloneCell` signatures changed